RichardBradley/liquibase.github.com/training.md

     * [[http://www.liquibase.org/swf/overview_long/LiquiBase%20TechTalk.html|Longer (30 minute) description of Liquibase and how it works along with a demonstration of several of its features]].
     * [[http://www.liquibase.org/swf/liquibase_code_walkthrough/liquibase_code_walkthrough.html|Walk-through of Liquibase code]].

 We plan to add additional training videos in the future.
-If you have a suggestion on what you would like to see, please [[community|let us know]]
+If you have a suggestion on what you would like to see, please [[community.html|let us know]]